-The City used data and feedback from our pilot participants to build a food and yard waste service specific to the needs of Regina residents.
-The city-wide service will save landfill space, reduce greenhouse gas emissions and the material collected will be processed to create a useable product.
+The City used data and feedback from our pilot participants to build a residential food and yard waste service.
+The citywide service will save landfill space, reduce greenhouse gas emissions and the material collected will be processed to create a useable product.

-- All food scraps, including meat, bones, dairy and greases, yard waste and soiled paper (paper towel, cardboard and tissues) can go into the green cartwhich will divert roughly 50 per cent of the waste that is currently going into the garbage in Regina
+- All food scraps, including meat, bones, dairy and greases, yard waste and soiled paper (paper towel, cardboard and tissues) can go into the green cart, which will divert roughly 50 per cent of the average household’s waste from the landfill.

 Learn more about the implementation of food and yard waste service.